 My favorite memories were the couple Thursday afternoons each year that my parents would plan to do something special.
 We would sometimes go on a picnic, go to a state park to swim, or go to a parishoners pond to fish.
 I remember less than a dozen of these, but it was time I knew my parents focused on us kids and having fun.
 When we went on a vacation we went to visit family.
 We knew better than to ask for money.
 If we didn't have our own money to buy something we didn't get it.
 Other than socks or underwear, I only remember getting one fun birthday gift as a child.
 I only had two birthday parties growing up.
 One I invited my whole first grade to without telling my parents.
 The other was when I was in high school.
 My mother did manage to have a cake of some kind each year.
 We carved pumpkins, we dyed Easter eggs, and we celebrated Christmas.
 We just didn't spend much or have much.
 Decorations were homemade.
 Looking back I know the finacial pressures on my parents were great.
 We didn't know about many things the world had to offer.
 We didn't have TV until well after everyone else had one.
 We didn't have a telephone until I was in high school.
 We didn't have indoor plumbing until I was in junior high.
 I never experienced air conditioning until I was out of college.
 If I wanted to get somewhere I walked or rode my bicycle until I was in college and then I split my time between hitch hiking and working to get a cheap car (a VW bug).

-married, we knew that visiting family was what my parents expected, it was what we were raised on.
+After we were married, we knew that visiting family was what my parents expected, it was what we were raised on.
 They made a big event of seeing you boys.
 They had never had money in the past and now for the first time in their lives they could spoil their grand children a little.
 They planned feasts for the few holidays they could share with you.